tsygankov-lab/ShapeToGraphMapping/readme.md

 ShapeToGraphMapping code for publication -

-This repository contains both the code for Voronoi graph construction and feature extraction, and code for boundary clustering as presented in the paper.
+This repository contains both the code for Voronoi graph construction and feature extraction, and code for boundary clustering as described in the paper.

 \----------------------------------------------------------------
 1) EDGE EXTRACTION